March 19, 2026

 Spinal stenosis doesn't just appear overnight.
 It develops gradually as the spaces within your spine begin to narrow, putting pressure on the nerves that travel through your lower back.
 While it might sound complex, the reasons behind this narrowing are often straightforward.
 Understanding what causes this condition is the first step toward finding a path to relief.
 Most cases are linked to the natural aging process, but injuries and even genetics can play a role in why you might be experiencing symptoms.

-The Role of Aging and Wear-and-Tear
+How Aging and Wear-and-Tear Contribute

 For most people, lumbar spinal stenosis is a result of the natural wear-and-tear that happens to the spine over decades.
 Think of it like the tread on a tire wearing down with use.
 As we age, the structures in our spine can change.
 This includes conditions like osteoarthritis, which can cause bone spurs to grow into the spinal canal.
 The soft, cushion-like discs between your vertebrae can also lose water content and flatten, or even bulge out in a herniated disc.
 These age-related changes slowly reduce the amount of space available for your spinal nerves, leading to the pressure that causes pain and other symptoms.